vuejs/v2.vuejs.org/source/guide/transitions.md

 order: 9
 ---

-You can add transition effects when elements are inserted into or removed from the DOM using the `v-transition` directive.
-There are two types of transitions: CSS-based and JavaScript-based.
-All Vue.js transitions are triggered only if the DOM manipulation was applied by Vue.js, either through built-in directives, e.g. `v-if`, or through ViewModel instance methods, e.g. `vm.$appendTo()`.
+With Vue.js' transition hooks you can apply automatic transition effects when elements are inserted into or removed from the DOM.
+There are three options to implement transitions with Vue.js: CSS transitions, CSS animations, and JavaScript functions.

+<p class="tip">All Vue.js transitions are triggered only if the DOM manipulation was applied by Vue.js, either through built-in directives, e.g. `v-if`, or through ViewModel instance methods, e.g. `vm.$appendTo()`.</p>

 ## CSS Transitions